 Avoid trimming hedges

 Leave out water and meat-based dog or cat food (ideally chicken flavour) for hedgehogs.
 Babies should be emerging any day now and this extra food will help them fatten up before going into hibernation in late autumn.
+If you're concerned about cats or foxes eating the food instead, make a hedgehog feeding station to enable hedgehogs to feed safely.
+Why not go the whole hog and install a hedgehog home?
+We've picked some heavenly homes in our buyers guide.

 Cut down perennial meadows